You apply for life insurance only to find out they want much more information than you ever realized.

 This is interesting:

 If the insurance company takes information from the MIB, they can see as far back as 7 years.
 If they get the records straight from your doctor, they may not ask for documents that go that far back – it depends on the information on your application.
-If they have a reason for concern, they may request records from a few years back.
+They may request records from a few years back if they have concerns.

 Are there Privacy Laws?